emulefanscom/ip-to-country-csv-converter/README.md

 - City-level ip2c: English (`en`).
 - CN City ip2c: Mainland China Simplified Chinese (`zh-CN`), Taiwan Traditional Chinese (`zh-TW`).

-New releases are uploaded onto [github.com/emulefanscom/ip2c](https://github.com/emulefanscom/ip2c).

-They are also announced on [eMuleFans.com 电骡爱好者](https://www.emulefans.com/news/plugin/ip-to-country/), our Chinese language eMule blog, under [IP 地理位置 (ip-to-country)](https://www.emulefans.com/news/plugin/ip-to-country/) category.
+If you want to download the generated files, please see the table in the [**README of emulefanscom/ip2c repo**](https://github.com/emulefanscom/ip2c#readme), or read the [**Chinese articles on our eMuleFans.com 电骡爱好者 blog**](https://www.emulefans.com/news/plugin/ip-to-country/).

-The TypeScript / JavaScript code in the repo is MIT-licensed.
+The TypeScript / JavaScript code in this repo is MIT-licensed.

 ## Install dependencies